algm/fiction-kit/templates/commands/premise.md

    - `BRANCH_NAME`: Branch name for the story
    - `PREMISE_FILE`: Path to premise.md
    - For single quotes in args like "I'm Groot", use escape syntax: e.g 'I'\''m Groot'.

+   **Navigation Setup**:
+   - Create `STORY_DIR/navigation-guide.md` from `.fiction/templates/navigation-guide.md` if it doesn't exist
+   - This file will serve as the master index for all story information

 2. **Load Writing Configuration** (CRITICAL):
    - Read `/memory/principles.md` and extract: